vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 means to generate a JSON specification that meets this schema, given a ggplot2 object.

-ggspec is computed “under-the-hood” and is not secessarily something a user of ggvega would be aware of.
+ggspec is computed “under-the-hood” and is not necessarily something a user of ggvega would be aware of.

 The ggspec should record only those things that deviate from ggplot2